Daiana Menezes: Career

-Menezes was awarded 2022 best host on the best choice awards and best television host and singer of 2022 on Pinnacle Awards, 2020 NCCA for "performing arts singing", and previously the prestigious 2012, 2014, and 2015 Global Achiever Awardee as Outstanding Ramp Model and Commercial Endorser by the Asia Pacific Awards Council (APAC) during the 20th Annual Asia Pacific Excellence Awards, headed by chairman Jonathan Navea and Japanese educator Dr. Seiji Yii-Kagawa.
+Menezes was awarded 2022 best host at the Best Choice Awards, best television host and singer of 2022 at the Pinnacle Awards, the 2020 NCCA for "performing arts singing", and was previously the prestigious 2012, 2014 and 2015 Global Achiever Awardee as Outstanding Ramp Model and Commercial Endorser by the Asia Pacific Awards Council (APAC) during the 20th Annual Asia Pacific Excellence Awards, headed by chairman Jonathan Navea and Japanese educator, Dr. Seiji Yii-Kagawa.

-Menezes also got the highest, record-breaking bid for a second-hand bikini to help raise funds for a beach environment in the Philippines.
-The bidder paid 100,000.00 pesos for her used bikini on November 28, 2012.
+Menezes also got the highest, record-breaking bid for a second-hand bikini to help raise funds for a beach conservation drive in the Philippines.
+The bidder paid ₱100,000 for her used bikini on November 28, 2012.

-Menezes is the main host of two taped (not live) TV shows on Pinoy Xtreme, Super Sabong (since 2015) and #chikatitas.
+Menezes was the main host of two taped (not live) TV shows on Pinoy Xtreme, Super Sabong (since 2015) and #chikatitas.
 She is now concentrating on her music with the 8ONE group.

 Personal life

 As a college student, Menezes was an international model, pianist, and painter.
-She went to Centro Universitário UNA, taking Fashion Design in Belo Horizonte New York FILM ACADEMY graduate New York City.
-Her father runs a shoe business in Brazil and created the franchise named after what Daiana chose as a store name.
+She went to Centro Universitário UNA in Belo Horizonte taking Fashion Design, and New York Film Academy, New York City.
 A small town, Bairro Menezes in Cataguases, Minas Gerais, was named after her grandfather, Romualdo Menezes.

-In 2013, Menezes joined PETA's campaign to free Mali from Manila Zoo and have her transferred to Boon Lott's Elephant Sanctuary where she will have access to proper veterinary care, space to roam, and to be in the company of other elephants.
-Mali has been in captivity in Manila for more than 3 decades after she was poached from the wild.
+In 2013, Menezes joined PETA's campaign to free Mali, an Asian elephant, from Manila Zoo and have her transferred to Boon Lott's Elephant Sanctuary where she would have access to proper veterinary care, space to roam, and to be in the company of other elephants.
+Mali has been in captivity in Manila for more than three decades after she was poached from the wild but has since died.

-Menezes was married to Jose Benjamin Benaldo, who attempted suicide after he lost in the 2013 elections.
+Apart from her native Portuguese, Menezes is also fluent in English and Tagalog.

+8ONE

+Daiana Menezes expanded her career into music by co-founding the international music group 8ONE, alongside producer and singer Ryan Klos (KLØS), rapper Tommie King, and freestyle artist KXNG.
+Menezes and her group members were exposed to various music styles from around the world, shaping 8ONE’s unique sound that blends hip-hop, R&B, house, and pop.
+The group gained traction by performing on TV and radio, appearing on Magic 89.9 FM’s “Boys Night Out”, and Wave 89.1’s “The Bounce” with Mighty Dash.

+On March 1, 2019, Menezes and her group 8ONE performed as the opening act for Aloe Blacc at Okada Manila.